fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-11-developing-with-apple-silicon.md

 i386
 ```

-You can now use pyenv as you usually do with `pyenv local` or `pyenv global`, e.g:
+You can now use pyenv as you usually do with `pyenv local` or `pyenv global`.
+There's only need for `pyenv86` when installing new versions.
+Examples:

 ```bash
 cd my_arm_project